TNoohi/GettingAndCleaningCourseProject/README.md

 5. Uses descriptive activity names to name the activities in the data set

-	Entire numbers in code column of the subSetData replaced with corresponding activity taken from second column of the activities variable
+	- Entire numbers in code column of the subSetData replaced with corresponding activity taken from second column of the activities variable

-Appropriately labels the data set with descriptive variable names
+- Appropriately labels the data set with descriptive variable names

-code column in subSetData renamed into activities
+		1 . code column in subSetData renamed into activities

-All word strats with capital letter
+		2. All word strats with capital letter

-Words are separated by "_" to make them easier to read
+		3. Words are separated by "_" to make them easier to read

-All Acc in column’s name replaced by Accelerometer
+		4. All Acc in column’s name replaced by Accelerometer

-All Gyro in column’s name replaced by Gyroscope
+		5. All Gyro in column’s name replaced by Gyroscope

-All BodyBody in column’s name replaced by Body
+		6. All BodyBody in column’s name replaced by Body

-All Mag in column’s name replaced by Magnitude
+		7. All Mag in column’s name replaced by Magnitude

-All start with character f in column’s name replaced by Frequency
+		8. All start with character f in column’s name replaced by Frequency

-All start with character t in column’s name replaced by Time
+		9. All start with character t in column’s name replaced by Time

+	-Code:

 names(subSetData)[1] = "Subject"

 names(subSetData)[2] = "Activity"